alexispurslane/embryo-engine/README.md

 similar to how many modern engines, such as RedEngine, Unreal, and Unity, act as one monolithic structure that is then controlled via a scripting language, but substantially different in practice.
-It is a matter of degree, not kind, but it is a very large degree of difference nontheless.
+It is a matter of degree, not kind, but it is a very large degree of difference nonetheless.
 There is a reason Bethesda's own first-party DLC content for their games takes the exact same form that large community content mods do, which cannot be said for any other engine.